-- explanations, concepts and theories
+- explanations, concepts, and theories

-- data and models
+- primary and secondary data and models

-- case studies in unfamiliar contexts
+- case studies and examples

-- arguments and value systems.
+- · arguments and values.

-Evaluate, justify and synthesize, as appropriate:
+Evaluate, justify, and synthesize, as appropriate:

-- explanations, theories and models

-- arguments and proposed solutions

-- methods of fieldwork and investigation
+- explanations, concepts, theories, and models - arguments and proposed solutions - · methods of fieldwork and investigation - political, economic, ethical and sociocultural contexts of issues.

-- cultural viewpoints and value systems.

-Engage with investigations of environmental and societal issues at the local and global level through:
+Investigate sustainability issues at the local or global level through: